vlktomas/nix-examples/README.md

 nix-build --arg localFiles false
 ```

-You can build project with different Nixpkgs:
+You can build the project with different Nixpkgs:
 ```bash
 nix-build --arg nixpkgsSource "<nixpkgs>" nix-build --arg nixpkgsSource "/absolute/path/to/nixpkgs/directory"